line-em/book-blog-ts/src/content/books/2022/13_BookLovers.md

 ---
-title: 'Book Lovers'
+title: "Book Lovers"
-author: 'Emily Henry'
+author: "Emily Henry"
-year: '2022'
+year: "2022"
-month: 'July'
+month: "July"
 score: 4
-image: './images/books22/book-lovers-5.jpg'
+image: "./images/books22/book-lovers-5.jpg"
-genre: ['Romance', 'Chick Lit', 'Contemporary']
+genre: ["Romance", "Chick Lit", "Contemporary"]
 ---

 This was cute.
 I don't really have much to say I guess, but this was a fun light hearted reading.
 I could do without the family drama at the middle, but the ending was cute and sweet, so it more than made up for it.